hugoacfs/upgroodle/README.md

 There are two main ways to use this script, the simple method and the advanced method.

 ### Simple Method
 This method is used for letting the script handle most of the upgrade.
+Simple method is documented, simply run `./upgroodle.sh` to get help.

 ### Advanced Method
 This method allows the user to call individual functions from the script library to do things.
 Useful for debugging and other tasks rather than upgrade/install.
+Usage: `./upgroodle.sh -d 'function_name' (+ other parameters needed by function)`
+Example: `./upgroodle.sh -d get_moodle -v 38 -r 3.8.4`

 ## Folder Structure